Frequently Asked Questions

 2) John Braithwaite Community Centre (JBCC), 145 West 1st Street, North Vancouver, BC, V7M 3N8.
 Music Together Classes are held in the Anchor Room.

 3) Seymour Dance - 808 Lytton St, North Vancouver, V7H 2T1 This is conveniently across from Ron Andrews Community Centre.
+(This location is currently on hold.)

 4) Delbrook Community Centre - 600 West Queen's Road, North Vancouver, V7N 2L3